-- European Commission
+- The European Commission

-- EU Council
+- The EU Council

-- European Parliament
+- The European Parliament

-- European Council
+- The European Council

-- European Court of Justice
+- The Court of Justice of the European Union

-- European Court of Auditors
+- The European Court of Auditors

-- European Central Bank
+- The European Central Bank

-For more information on trilogues, see document [link to .pdf] on the European Parliament website at page 21.
+For more information on trilogues, see document [link to pdf] on the European Parliament website at page 21.